Updated June 2026

 | Long run protection | 13-16 mile continuous runs on pure concrete sidewalks | Tests sustained cushioning |

-✅ Testing Commitment: I don’t accept free shoes from brands.
+β Testing Commitment: I don’t accept free shoes from brands.
 Every pair was purchased with my own money.
+Finding cushioned shoes for hard surfaces is essential to prevent joint fatigue.
 My testing context: 210 lbs, 25-35 mpw, 9:00-9:30/mi, midfoot striker.
-See my shoe selection guide for methodology.
+See my shoe selection guide for details.

 #1.
-Brooks Glycerin 23 — Best Overall Running Shoe for Concrete
+Brooks Glycerin 23 β Best Overall Running Shoes for Concrete

 | Spec | Brooks Glycerin 23 |